-Garima is a Geographical Information Science (GIS) Dev Team Lead who concentrates on Oil and Gas consulting.
-She holds a Master’s in Urban Spatial Analytics from University of Pennsylvania.
+Garima is a Geographical Information Science (GIS) Technology Architect and Group Lead focusing on Oil and Gas consulting.
+She holds a Master’s degree in Urban Spatial Analytics from University of Pennsylvania.
 In her work, Garima blends technology and science for geospatial solutions.
 In her decade-long career, she has worked for a GIS software company and local government agency before switching her focus to the Oil and Gas industry for GIS Solutions.
 Garima appreciates any opportunity for problem solving, critical thinking, learning and mentoring.
 Outside of her work, Garima enjoys bike-riding, kayaking, reading fiction and biographies, practicing Krav Maga, attending Houston Symphony classical concerts and socializing at new breweries or coffee shops in Houston.

 Senior Chapter Trustee